-REPAIR uses the PESTEL framework to illustrate Eco-Innovative Solutions (EIS); that is, taking into consideration the Political/organisational (P), Economic (E), Social (S), Technical (T), Environmental (E), and Legal (L) dimensions that they can take.
+REPAiR uses the PESTEL1 framework to illustrate Eco-Innovative Solutions (EIS); that is, taking into consideration the Political/organisational (P), Economic (E), Social (S), Technical (T), Environmental (E), and Legal (L) dimensions that they can take.

-In order to achieve positive changes of the status quo, EIS can be developed in a teamwork setting on the basis of the previous co-design.
+In order to achieve positive changes of the status quo, EIS can be developed in a team-work setting on the basis of the previous co-design.
 In this phase, workshops should be structured around four topics:

 - EIS development: Each attendee contributes to brainstorms, developing several individual ideas and further develops these in detail, in order to generate a large set of concepts (see phase 3). - Present EIS and critique: the PULL team presents its ideas to stakeholders, policy makers, politicians, and the local community, and then has a chance to receive and offer feedback and critique about the different EIS, identifying the strengths and weaknesses of those solutions.
 In this part of the PULL, the use of GDSE is fundamental to understand both the spatial and quantitative impact of each EIS at the local and territorial level. - EIS posters (for the EIS chosen for transfer on the basis of the analysis of the scapes) are presented in the PULL workshop 3.0, during which solutions are selected and refined.
-In order to maximise the potential for transferability we are organising Knowledge Transfer (KT) events at this stage of the PULL process (details below). - Converge: Together, the group sketches a collaborative idea, making modifications or combining the strengths of several EIS. - Prioritise: Together, the group identifies common themes or elements and determines which ideas are valuable, and can be implemented and/ or modifies the current territorial visions.
+In order to maximise the potential for transferability we are organising Knowledge Transfer (KT) events at this stage of the PULL process (details below). - Converge: Together, the group sketches a collaborative idea, making modifications or combining the strengths of several EIS.